Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 In the particular case of Sengoku 2, there is no huge color palette reorganization between levels.
 Basically capturing the memory state in attract mode is enough to have 99% of the color used.
 You can play with palette RAM by manually changing the colors to see any change on screen.
 It allows basically to build the table of sprite attributes by hand.
 Finding the palette of each character like this (manually, messing with values in RAM) is barely possible as you basically have to cross check something like 20 characters present at different moments of the gameplay among 256 palettes.

 The good approach was to write a [Lua script](/Tools/monitor.lua) that monitors (and plot) the palette associated with everything having a sprite attribute during the whole gameplay.
 It appears that ALL sprites uses a single palette (that's fortunate !) and that the palette "string" appears in clear in the main program, easy to target so.
+Lua script has lots of false positive with palette 0x1D during boss fight, not sure why (maybe remnants of sprites not displayed in final version).

 So armed with a dump of memory during gameplay, the list of all palette attributed to any sprite, I was ready to began the hack.